 Additionally, we’re not in the office which means we’re missing out on the in-person settings and collisions that naturally introduced the conversations that kept us in touch with life outside of work.
-No one wants to be the person that drags on Zoom meetings with personal chit-chat, but as a result, we didn’t know that Mary’s baby girl just said their first word, or that Amir is thriving in quarantine with his new herb garden.
+No one wants to be the person that drags on Zoom meetings with personal chit-chat, but as a result, we didn’t know that Mary’s baby girl just said their first word, or that Amir is thriving with his new herb garden.
 These are the conversations that popped up at lunch, or when walking back to your desk from the conference room - and helped us to stay connected to each other's personal passions, interests and desires.
 Without these opportunities, managers can struggle to choose what to reward their teams with - and with that friction, most will just give up.

-Take the pressure off and excitement high by letting employees choose an experiential reward—whether that’s a virtual sommelier session for the adults or science projects for the family, or for those getting out and about a golf lesson or much-needed massage.
+Take the pressure off and excitement high by letting employees choose an in-home experiential reward—whether that’s a virtual sommelier session for the adults or science projects for the family, or for those getting out and about a golf lesson or much-needed massage.
 Give your employees the opportunity to decompress and spend meaningful time with the people they love.

 Employee Recognition programs we recommend to improve retention in 2022.

-Anniversaries present the perfect opportunity to celebrate an employee’s contributions to the company, whether it’s their first year or their tenth.
-Celebrating these milestones are an opportunity to highlight specific employee accomplishments, and encourage them to continue growing in the year ahead.
+Work anniversaries present the perfect opportunity to celebrate an employee’s contributions to the company, whether it’s their first year or their tenth.
+Celebrating these milestones is an opportunity to highlight and recognize specific employee accomplishments, and encourage them to continue growing in the year ahead.

 2. Let recognition create opportunities for connection.

 Your employees crave human connection.
 Loneliness was already classified as an epidemic by the Health Resources and Services Administration (HRSA) before COVID-19 hit, and the situation has only worsened since then.

 Unaddressed, a lack of community can negatively impact the mental health, morale, and productivity of your employees.
 Recognition programs present great opportunities for employee connection—even in a remote or distanced world.
 Here’s how:

 Open up additional channels for recognition.